Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageDirectory.md

 ```

 ### -Path
-Path of the directory to be created.
+Specifies the path of a folder.
+This cmdlet creates a folder for the path that this cmdlet specifies.

 ```yaml
 Type: System.String